 Different languages are spoken in all regions of India.
 These include Punjabi, Bengali, Telugu, Marathi, Tamil, and Urdu are some of the languages spoken by the state.

 The Hindi language has got the status of the official language.

-The Hindi language written in the Devanagari script.
+The Hindi language is written in the Devanagari script.
 Despite the fact that many people in India communicate in Hindi, 55% of India’s residents speak a language other than Hindi.
 There are 715 languages in use in India.

-India recognized as the third-largest Hindu religion in the world and the origin of the fourth Buddhism.
+India is recognized as the third-largest Hindu religion in the world and the origin of the fourth Buddhism.
 Today, religion also has an important role among the people.